 In his current role, Kevin is committed to developing a team leadership model within the organization that embodies the non-oppressive, collaborative systems that are needed to effectively take on the complex challenges routinely faced in schools by children, families, teachers and administrators.

-Kevin’s outstanding work as a Social Worker has been acknowledged through receipt of the Massachusetts Commonwealth Award, the West Side Chamber of Commerce Award, and Hunter College’s Jacob Goldfiend Award.
+Kevin’s outstanding work has been acknowledged through accolades including: the Massachusetts Commonwealth Award, the West Side Chamber of Commerce Award, and Hunter College’s Jacob Goldfiend Award.

 In 1998, Jeanne joined CIS to pilot a counseling program at a high school in East New York, Brooklyn, where she provided direct service to students and families.
 She introduced a successful creative arts component including: yoga, drumming, drama, and art.
 In 2001 and 2002 Jeanne provided direct service and supervision to many individuals suffering from the traumatic aftermath of 9/11 through Project Liberty.

 Since that time, Jeanne has devoted her professional life to supporting Counseling in Schools’ structural development and growth.
 As Deputy Executive Director for CIS, Jeanne continues to be involved in all aspects of program development, daily operations, professional development and staff support.